 - The prey of dolphins includes a wide range of bony fishes, aquatic crustaceans, and cephalopods.

-- Dolphins living in the open waters mostly prey fish and squids.
+- Dolphins living in the open waters mostly prey on fish and squids.

-- While dolphins living in the coastal regions prey fish and bottom-dwelling creatures.
+- While dolphins living in the coastal regions prey on fish and bottom-dwelling creatures.

 - Their favorite prey is:

 - Among all dolphin species, the Orca or Killer Whale is an exceptional case, which hunts marine mammals and birds along with small-sized fishes.

 - The prey of Orca includes sea lions, dugongs, seals, walruses, juvenile as well as injured and old baleen whales, penguins, and other sea birds.

 How Do Dolphins Hunt – Dolphin Hunting Facts

 - Dolphins use the following different hunting techniques to catch their prey: